akhadangi/EM-net/README.md

-# EMstellar
+# EM-net
 This repository is official implementation of [**EM-net: Deep learning for electron microscopy image segmentation**](https://www.biorxiv.org/content/10.1101/2020.02.03.933127v1) on Google Colab.

 ---

-<font size = 4>This notebook represents a benchmark of deep learning methods for electron microscopy image segmentation.
-A variety of deep learning methods have been utilised including EM-net, U-net, SegNet, ResNet and VGG.
+<font size = 4>This notebook represents the implementation of the EM-net.
+In addition to the EM-net, a variety of other deep learning methods have also been implemented including U-net, SegNet, ResNet and VGG.
 All these networks represent a similar encoding-decoding scheme for image segmentation.
+We have implemented a variety of evaluation metrics which allows you to obtain the maximum desirable performance.
+Moreover, this notebook offers K-fold cross valiadtion that can be used for training these networks when the training data is limited.
+Finally, this notebook will enable the users to use ensemble of desirable models for final stage inference on the test data.

 ---
-<font size = 4>*Disclaimer*:

-<font size = 4>This notebook is part of the EMstellar (https://github.com/akhadangi/EMstellar).

 <font size = 4>Papers related to this Notebook: